 Section 78A and section 78B of the RTI Act set the rules for agency disclosure logs.
 These sections of the RTI Act operate in conjunction with the Ministerial Guidelines: Operation of Publication Schemes and Disclosure Logs,2 which provide practical guidance on disclosure logs.

 The Office of the Information Commissioner audited departmental disclosure logs and in 2020 made several recommendations.3 Many of these recommendations apply to other agency disclosure logs, including that disclosure logs should be easy to find, easy to use, up-to-date, and useful.
 They should be readily locatable on websites, and integrate browse, search and/or filter functions.
 Information should be published promptly and be kept complete and accurate.

 Section 78B – information that must not be included in a disclosure log

-Some information must not be included in documents published in the disclosure log.
-Section 78B of the RTI Act requires an agency to remove any information (including an individual's name) that:
+Section 78B(2) of the RTI Act requires an agency to remove any information (including an individual's name) from material intended for publication on the disclosure log that:

 - is prevented by law from publication

 - would unreasonably invade an individual’s privacy if it was included in the disclosure log

 - is, or allows to be ascertained, information—

 - of a confidential nature that was communicated in confidence by a person other than the agency;4 or